liuqx0717/ToggleNatualScrolling/README.md

 It requires the Accessibility permission (please add the app to the list:
 System Settings -> Privacy & Security -> Accessibility).

+# Supported macOS versions

+Tested on macOS 13 Sequoia.
+It should also work on earlier versions as long as the *System Settings* UI is similar.